Skip to main content

 Court rules EUO request sent over 30 days after claim receipt is invalid, reinforcing strict timing requirements in New York no-fault insurance cases.

-The timing of Examination Under Oath (EUO) requests remains a critical factor in New York no-fault insurance law.
+The timing of Examination Under Oath (EUO) requests remains one of the most critical procedural requirements in New York no-fault insurance law.
 Insurance carriers must be vigilant about when they send these requests, as courts consistently enforce the 30-day rule with little tolerance for delays.
-A recent Appellate Term decision demonstrates how missing this deadline can completely invalidate an insurer’s defense strategy.
+The recent Appellate Term decision in Acupuncture Now, P.C. v American Commerce Insurance Co. demonstrates how missing this deadline can completely invalidate an insurer’s defense strategy, regardless of the merits of the underlying claim investigation.

 Jason Tenenbaum’s Analysis: